hindaf99/Covid-19-analysis-in-Ontario-2021/README.md

 # Bootcamp Project One: An Analysis of COVID-19 Case Trends in Ontario

 Hinda and Rachel

 # Project Description
-We want to take the COVID-19 cases data from all cases in Ontario and find trends within it We will analyze trends / answer questions about
+We want to take the COVID-19 cases data from all cases in Ontario and find trends within it.
+We will analyze trends / answer questions about
 - Gender
 - Age